Aboalarm/logger-php/README.md

 - alert
 - emergency

-More about the log levels: https://aboalarm.atlassian.net/wiki/spaces/DEV/pages/61505603/08+Logging#id-08Logging-Loglevels

 Special

 - exception

 ## Log Server

-You can find and analyse the log on our log server: https://log.aboalarm.de Login in 1Password.
+You can find and analyse the log on our log server.

 ## Troubleshooting